jinocencio-solvd/HospitalApp/README.md

 our code is always working as expected.
 This helps to maintain the quality of the code and make sure that the project is stable and reliable.

+## Iter-3

+### Task

+Requirements

+- Add JAXB annotations to the hierarchy.
+Date, List, and complex objects should be covered.
+    - JAXB annotations are included for each model in the `models` package. `utils/xml/jaxb/DateAdapter.java` adapts `java.sql.Date` and `utils/xml/jaxb/TimeAdapter.java` adapts `java.sql.time` types for JAXB annotations.
+- Parse XML using JAXB.
+    - `utils/xml/jaxb/JAXBUtil.java` implements `unmarshallOne(File file, Class<?> clazz)` to parse
+      thru an XML file and return appropriate objects.
+This is demonstrated in `Main` with `marshallOneXmlOut()` and associated test
+      class `src/test/.../utils/xml/jaxb/JAXBUtilTest.java`.

 ## Iter-2

 ### Task